derekjwilliams/swiftjs/README.md

 Compiler to convert Apple Swift to JavaScript

-Will use techniques already in use in Coffescript, Enscripten, and Scalajs
+Will use techniques already in use in Coffescript, Emscripten, and Scalajs